api4ai/ppe-entrance-examples/python/requests/README.md

 # API4AI personal protective equipment detection entrance sample

-This directory contains a minimalistic sample that sends requests to the API4AI personal protective equipment entrance detection API.
+This directory contains a minimalistic sample that sends requests to the API4AI Personal Protective Equipment at Entrance detection API.
 The sample is implemented in `python` using [requests](https://pypi.org/project/requests/) module.

 ## Overview